hassansuhaib/100-days-of-code/log.md

 **Today's Progress:** Completed some lessons on JavaScript which makes 80% of Progress in the JavaScript course at
 @freeCodeCamp.
 I'm really feeling lazy these days and I don't know what's the remedy for that.
 Tomorrow I will write a lot of code though.

+### Day 29: March 12, 2020.

+**Today's Progress:** I had a very busy day but managed to fiddle with a bit of #JavaScript code but didn't do a lot.
+I know I said that I would do more today but the motivation didn't work cause of a hectic schedule and delay of Assignment given to us by our teacher.